 Special Education - Mild-Moderate Disabilities

 Special Education is a challenging and rewarding career for anyone who is willing to work hard and wants to make a difference in the lives of others.
-The faculty and staff in the Special Education Program take pride in offering excellent, student-centered programs at the Bachelors and Masters level.
-All of our programs are fully accredited by the National Council for Accreditation of Teacher Education (NCATE).
+The faculty and staff in the Special Education Program take pride in offering excellent, student-centered programs that are fully accredited by the Council for the Accreditation of Educator Preparation (CAEP) using the standards of the National Council for Accreditation of Teacher Education (NCATE).

-The mission of the Special Education program is to prepare highly-skilled teachers as well as to provide leadership to the field of Special Education at local, state, national and international levels for the purpose of assisting individuals with disabilities in acquiring greater independence in an increasingly diverse and technological, global community.
-Philosophically, research-based theory and practices are the foundations of our teacher-training program.
-The Special Education program is committed to the preparation of personnel who celebrate and foster Inclusion, Diversity, and Multiculturalism.
+The mission of the Special Education program is to prepare highly skilled teachers as well as to provide leadership to the field of Special Education at local, state, national and international levels for the purpose of assisting individuals with disabilities in acquiring greater independence in an increasingly diverse and technological, global community.
+The Special Education program is committed to the preparation of personnel who celebrate and foster inclusion, diversity and multiculturalism.

 - Demonstrate understanding of how exceptionalities may interact with development and learning and use this knowledge to provide meaningful and challenging learning experiences for individuals with exceptionalities.

 - Create safe, inclusive, culturally responsive learning environments so that individuals with exceptionalities become active and effective learners and develop emotional well- being, positive social interactions, and self-determination.

 - Use knowledge of general curriculum to individualize learning for individuals with exceptionalities.